tv-labs/lua/README.md

 ## Features

+* `~LUA` sigil for validating Lua code at compile-time
-* Ergonomic API for Elixir <> Lua FFI
+* `deflua` macro for exposing Elixir functions to Lua
-* Improved error messages
+* Improved error messages and sandboxing
-* Deep-setting variables and state
+* Deep setting/getting variables and state
 * Excellent documentation and guides for working with Luerl

 > #### Lua the Elixir library vs Lua the language {: .info}